-If you are a salaried employee in India, you might have noticed a tax deduction on your payslip every month.
-That deduction is TDS Tax Deducted at Source—mandated by Section 192 of the Income Tax Act.
-It ensures that taxes are collected right when your salary is paid, whether it’s in advance, delayed, or on time.
-This system aims to simplify tax compliance and make tax collection more efficient for both employees and the government.
+If you are a salaried employee in India, you may notice a tax deduction from your salary every month.
+This deduction is known as TDS (Tax Deducted at Source) and is governed by Section 192 of the Income Tax Act.
+It requires employers to deduct tax from an employee’s salary at the time of payment, whether the salary is paid on time, in advance, or after a delay.
+The objective is to ensure timely tax collection and simplify tax compliance for both employees and the government.

 What is section 192 of the Income Tax Act?